nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-A reference to the Patient who has, or had, the allergy or intolerance specified.
+A reference to the Patient who had the immunisation specified.

 ### encounter ###